 Today we are presenting our interview with Bankera’s UX/UI designer Susana Wessling.
 She is one of the latest additions to our team, and she is now sharing her opinion on the future design trends in the blockchain industry and her work at Bankera.

-In case you have not watched it yet, you can check the video below:
+In case you have not watched it yet, you can check out the video below:

 Could you tell us something about yourself?
 What is your background?

-What got you interested in Cryptocurrencies and blockchain industry?
+What got you interested in Cryptocurrencies and the blockchain industry?

-What flaws do you see so far and can you elaborate on your plan to refurbish SpectroCoin and Bankera’s page?
+What flaws do you see so far and can you elaborate on your plan to refurbish SpectroCoin and Bankera’s pages?

 I think with any product in this particular field the main challenge lies on two different questions.
 The first of them is a matter of security.
 The user is not completely sure that this is a safe process.
 The second one is usability.
 Because they are very new processes, users that are not familiar with how it works cannot relate to it; it’s not commonplace.
 So I will be working towards improving, in the current platform, the experience in these two particular fronts.